 - Lacks standardized procedures and benchmarks.

-Compare top brands offering free accounting software, including ZipBooks, Expesify, Harvest and more.
-Includes info on free offers, user reviews, and features.
+Compare top brands offering free accounting software, including ZipBooks, Expesify, Harvest, and more.
+Includes info on free offers, user reviews, and FAQs.

 Managerial vs Financial Accounting

 Created for internal management purposes.

 Created for external parties (shareholders, lenders, public regulators).

 Focuses on financial performance measures.

 Often presents information about specific departments or products.